NaviWorldTH/NWTHLOC/README.md

   >>- KTB

 >*Support printer Landscape & Portrait

->7.
+>NWTHLOC.LOC00007.
 New Posted Journal Page easy to navigate.

   >>- Posted Cash Receipt Journal
   >>- Posted Payment Journal
   >>- Posted General Journal
   >>- Posted FA G/L Journal

->8.
+>NWTHLOC.LOC00008.
 Possible to enable/disable to show ship/receive and invoice or show only ship/receive<br>
 To avoid sales/purchase team post invoice if don't want to use warehouse module

->9.
+>NWTHLOC.LOC00009.
 Protect data missing about shipment date and expected receipt date when post the order.

->10.
+>NWTHLOC.LOC00010.
 Not only undo shipment/received process but add new action to correct the transaction for avoid costing issues.

->11.
+>NWTHLOC.LOC00012.
 Posted Date Checked Management Process that can help you to reconcile the check ledger entry<br>
 And this feature will allow you to keep check ledger entry on cash receipt journal.

->12.
+>NWTHLOC.LOC00013.
 When post payment for prepayment invoice, the order will change status to released automatic.

->13.
+>NWTHLOC.LOC00014.
 When complete post ship & invoice by get shipment/receipt line on invoice process will automatic remove order document.

->14.
+>NWTHLOC.LOC00015.
 Simple Original Receipt/Tax Invoice Report

->15.
+>NWTHLOC.LOC00019.
 The user can book the posting no. or booking set of no. series before post.

->16.
+>NWTHLOC.LOC00021.
+The system can able to reverse the payment that post with VAT Unrealized.

+>NWTHLOC.LOC00022.
+The system can able to reverse the payment that post with Gain/Loss.

+>NWTHLOC.LOC00025.
 Support basic tracking multiple company branch code in 1 company.

->18.
+>NWTHLOC.LOC00027.
 Basic billing to summary the outstanding invoice and printing the report.

->19.
+>NWTHLOC.LOC00030.
+The system can able to download PDF/A3, XML for eTaxInvoice, eReceipt but still required to install local WebService.
+(Will be released on next version)

+>NWTHLOC.LOC00031.
+The system can able to validate the Thai VAT registration no. and put the name/address into master automatically.

+>NWTHLOC.LOC00032.
 Interface exchange with BOT (Bank of Thailand), if customer under NaviWorld support packet that possible to use our API

 What is latest version of NWTHLOC
- > 13.0.0.0
- > Extension 1.0.0.0
+ > 15.1.0.0

 What kind of issues we supported you.
  > All bug which is came from NWTHLOC.